 - Access your university voicemail inbox from any phone, including your mobile device.

-- Please do not forward your university phone to a personal or home telephone number.
+- Do not forward your university phone to a personal or home telephone number.
 This feature is reserved for critical operations.
-Instead, please keep your MCommunity profile updated with your preferred contact methods.
+Instead, keep your MCommunity profile updated with your preferred contact methods.

 - General tips for collaborating and communicating remotely:

 - Gather cell or home phone numbers for key team members.

 - Most smartphones are able to have a conference call with 3 to 5 parties.

 - Conduct test meetings and/or other activities if you anticipate the need to meet remotely.

 Access Online Resources

 - Using your university computer: MiWorkspace and most unit-supported laptops are equipped to work from off-campus locations.
 You may need to enable VPN to access protected resources.

 Learn more about using MiWorkspace computers remotely.
 If your computer is managed by your unit, please check with your IT support team for more information.